andreyv/sbupdate/README.md

 and re-run the tool if needed.
 You should remember to run the tool every time you update your boot manager's files (e. g., after `sudo bootctl update`).

+**Note**: when booting with Secure Boot disabled, options passed from an EFI shell (even empty) may override the built-in command line in the combined image, and the boot may fail.
+See https://github.com/andreyv/sbupdate/issues/4.

 ## ESP mount point

 Typically ESP is mounted on `/boot` and contains also the original, unsigned